Plankton5544/MASH/README.md

 |- **Portable** - Great for environments where `bc`, `awk`, or Python aren't available
 |- **Lightweight** - Perfect for shell scripts that need simple math
 |- **Educational** - Shows how to implement floating-point arithmetic in pure shell
-|- **Fun** - Demonstrates the fundamental floating point arthimetic in computer logic.
+|- **Fun** - Demonstrates the fundamental floating point arithmetic in computer logic.

 #==License==#